echavet/MitsubishiCN105ESPHome/README.md

 The they all do it well when a regulator is installed:.
 You can find it here: https://www.amazon.fr/dp/B07CPXVDDN?ref=ppx_yo2ov_dt_b_product_details&th=1

+Note: auto_update is required for the moment.
+Just because no auto_update has not been tested for connection loss.

 ### Step 2: Use ESPHome

 The code in this repository makes use of a number of features in the 1.18.0